PatrickSantos19/Construction-Enterprise-Landing-Page/README.md

 # Construction-Enterprise-Landing-Page
-A Simple Ladning Page about a Construction Enterprise
+A Simple Landing Page about a Construction Enterprise